45 Fun Thanksgiving Crafts for Kids to Keep Them Busy

-Thanksgiving crafts for kids like this one can be both fun, and useful.
-Prep this fun pilgrim hat cup with your kids before the big day, then let them stash their crayons there while working on Thanksgiving coloring and activity books.
+Thanksgiving crafts for kids like this one can be both fun and useful.
+Prep this Pilgrim hat cup with your kids before the big day, then let them stash their crayons there while working on Thanksgiving coloring and activity books.
 Find out how to make one at Lil’ Luna.
 Another option: write a Thanksgiving quote about gratitude on the hat to remind kinds why we celebrate the holiday.

 Cereal corn craft

 This cob gives a new definition to corn-based cereal.
-Pick out the fall-colored O’s from your breakfast bowl, and turn them into this fun craft.
+Pick out the fall-colored O’s from your breakfast bowl and turn them into this fun craft.
 Learn how from The Simple Parent.
 You can do a craft like this no matter where you’re celebrating Thanksgiving.
-If you’re away from home this year, check out these 7 other ways to make celebrating Thanksgiving overseas truly special.
+While this corn might not make it onto your ultimate Thanksgiving menu, it sure is cute to look at.

 Skip the feather headbands, and create these festive fall crowns for this year’s Thanksgiving feast.
 Use fabric leaves if you want it to last the season, or make an afternoon of gathering fallen leaves with your kids.
-Head over to Made Everyday for the directions.
+Made Everyday has the directions.

 Thanksgiving crafts for kids don’t have to be complicated.
 Here’s a new kind of turkey trot, courtesy of Fun-a-Day.
 Make your turkey foot stamps waddle down the page, or stamp them randomly for a fun pattern.
-Visit Fun-a-Day to find out more.
 Happy, healthy kids are certainly a reason to give thanks.
-Here are 50 more reasons to be thankful this Thanksgiving.
+Here are more reasons to be thankful this Thanksgiving.

 Salt dough leaves

 Before you get too busy in the kitchen, start a salt dough recipe.
 While you’re rolling out the pie crust (you know, if you’re going homemade instead of picking up a quick Costco pumpkin pie), your kids will love mashing up their own dough with festive leaf stamps.
 Get more information from The Life of Jennifer Dawn.